 Think about the last time you went Christmas shopping.
 You walk into the mall.
 You’re greeted with festive red and green decorations.
 You hear classic carols.
 You smell faint scents of nutmeg and cinnamon.
 And suddenly you loosen your grip on your wallet—in the spirit of Christmas.

-Holiday retail sales in the United States were $619.9 billion in 2014, according to Statista.com.
-That’s a big chunk of change!
-With that much money on the line, is it really any surprise retailers are intentionally marketing to us with more than just a large “Buy One, Get One” sign at the front door?
+Holiday retail sales in the United States hit $658.3 billion in 2016, according to the National Retail Federation (NRF).(1) That’s a big chunk of change!
+With that much money on the line, is it really any surprise retailers are intentionally marketing to us with more than just a large "Buy One, Get One" sign at the front door?

 Local experts you can trust.Find an ELP